hackclub/OnBoard/DINO_BOARD/README.md

 <!-- Tell us a little bit about your design process.
 What were some challenges?
 What helped? ***Totally optional*** -->

 My design process was fairly straightforward.
-I am a beginner and it was my first time making a PCB board so I designed the outline on rhino.
+I am a beginner and it was my first time making a PCB board so I designed the outline on rhino and then worked on the rest on eagle.
-A challenge I encountered was that I changed my mind about a design that turned out pretty good but that would complicate things with all the shapes and cut-outs.
+A challenge I encountered was that I changed my mind about a design that I liked but that would complicate things with all the shapes and cut-outs.
 For me, listening to music while working through this project helped a lot, as well as just looking things up on Google when needed.